unattended-backpack/sigil-node/README.md

 # see Makefile for more commands
 ```

-This will run an rpc node for read and write access to Sigil L2.
+This will run an RPC node for read and write access to Sigil L2.
 Transactions sent to this node will get forwarded to the `SIGIL_SEQUENCER` to then be executed.
-The `op-geth` execution node allows http access through port `8545` by default.
+The `op-geth` execution node allows HTTP access through port `8545` by default.
 Port overrides available in the `.env` (optional section at the bottom).

 Enjoy and please report any issues to the Sigil discord!

-# The Sigil sequencer has gone offline and I need to escape to the L1
+# The Sigil sequencer has gone offline and I need and exit window to escape to the L1

 > [!WARNING] The current testnet is just for testing rpc node compatibility.
 Running a local sequencer is out of scope.
 Next testnet we will have an exit window test that will require starting a local sequencer.